About the Composting Initiative

 - Monitoring is critical to the success of compost collection at Loyola.

 - Notify the catering company that you will collect plate-waste for composting.
 Additionally, discuss and plan with the caterer on ways to reduce landfill waste, such as one-time use condiment packets.

 Knowing how to compost correctly is essential before actually participating.
 Putting non-compostable items into a compost bin is called contamination and ruins the entire compost pile, which must then be sent to a landfill.

 - The composting service Loyola uses will not accept a compost pile that has more than 10% contamination.

 - Contamination isn’t just about foreign items that won’t break down in soil.
 When non-compostable items like plastic bags get put into the compost bin, they can get stuck in the compost facility’s machinery, costing them time and money.

 - This means that proper composting counts.
-Compost right!
+Compost correctly!